 You need access to this data so that you are empowered to make quick and cost-effective buying decisions, whilst forecasting and budgeting more accurately.

 Additionally, a company that utilizes technologies like warehouse automation, cloud computing, web-based booking and tracking system, etc., can deliver error-free, consistent service with quick reports and efficient distribution systems.
-Choosing a logistics provider that enjoys great automation technologies means that you benefit from economies of scale, reduced shipping costs and increased efficiencies.
-For example, when you partner with a logistics company which can integrate their business system with your ERP, you can submit orders at any time, and track when and where your order gets processed, packed, picked, and shipped.
+Choosing a logistics provider that enjoys great automation technologies means that you benefit from economies of scale, reduced shipping costs, and increased efficiencies.
+For example, when you partner with a logistics company that can integrate their business system with your ERP, you can submit orders at any time, and track when and where your order gets processed, packed, picked, and shipped.

 Before you decide on a provider you need to be asking yourself if their pricing is transparent or are there any hidden charges?
 The price charged by a logistics provider is a key metric for you to consider.

 You need to track the price per delivery before you make your final decision.
 Normally, the costs charged by logistics companies should include transportation costs, receiving costs, warehousing fees, pick-and-pack fees, shipping costs, account set-up fees, and the monthly minimums.

 When you get your candidates’ quotations for your long-term partnership, you can figure out the best one for your business.
 Bear in mind that the cheapest provider often comes with many caveats and loopholes.
 You need to review both price and service quality together before you determine if a vendor is worth it.